YellingTree/OpenAI_Discord_Bot/README.md

 # OpenAI_Discord_Bot
-To use this script you must first create a discord bot, aquire it's token and set the premissions correctly.
-Then aquire your OpenAI api key, along with the model you wish to use.
+## To use this script you must first create a discord bot, acquire its token, and set the permissions correctly.
+Then acquire your OpenAI API key and the model you wish to use.

-Set your discord token, OpenAI key, and OpenAI model in the Global Vars region and run the script.
+### Everything you need to get started is in the config.py, do not run this file, simply open it in an editor and input your settings
+### To run the bot, simply run client.py after configuring your settings in config.py
-### Note this is for Compleation models only using the OpenAI compeations API, chat-gpt or chat models will not work.
+### Note this is for Completion models only using the OpenAI Completions API, chat-gpt or chat models will not work.
-This is mainly intented to be used for self created models using OpenAI's fine-tuning api.
+This is mainly intended to be used for self-created models using OpenAI's fine-tuning API.